dtill/esphome-components/components/gdoor/README.md

     name: "GDoor Outdoor Opener"
     gdoor_id: my_gdoor
     # CRC check will be performed on last 2 digits of hex-string during config validation.
 Only valid payloads are allowed.
-    payload: "020031A286FD0000A1004E6DB4"    # example from a short BUTTON_RING on OUTDOOR station
+    payload: "020031A286FD0000A1004E6DB4"    # example to immitate a short BUTTON_RING on OUTDOOR station.
 ```